What is a Balanced Scorecard?

 Financial Perspective:

-Objective: Measures the financial performance of the organization.
+Objective: Measures the financial performance of the organisation.

 Key Metrics: Revenue growth, profitability, return on investment (ROI), and cost management.